kaikaybee/react-7-guis/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-The page will reload if you make edits.\
+You will need to reload the page if you make edits.\